60 YEARS ENABLING SPACE EXPLORATION

-When the National Aeronautics and Space Administration (NASA) was established in 1958, the agency had its sights set on the first American human spaceflight, also known as Project Mercury.
+When the NASA was established in 1958, the agency had its sights set on the first American human spaceflight, also known as Project Mercury.
 Sending a human into space ushered in a new challenge that had to be solved prior to launch—the need for a return capsule that could withstand the heat of reentry.

 NASA studied beryllium as a heat shield and worked with Materion (then known as the Brush Beryllium Company) to make “technological history” by forging 80-inch diameter billets of Quantum Mechanical Vacuum (QMV) beryllium for the heat shield on the back of the capsule.
 The project was a success and just as the space race was heating up, the first American, Alan Shepard, traveled to space for a 15-minute suborbital flight.